JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 **Function**: `public void adjustSecondsToday(int secondsToday)` in `Project.java` line 192.

-**Reason for selection:** Throughout the usage of the application, the user will commonly set the time a task has taken to accomplish.
+**Reason for selection:** Throughout the usage of the application, the user will frequently set the time a task has taken to accomplish.
 This is an important feature that this functions is part of.

 **Function's purpose:** This function receives a integer representing the number of seconds that took complete a task.
 Then, the function updates the number of seconds spent on the task today and overall.